 We started by looking at competitors in the same space with similar products to learn from.

-User flows and use cases
+User flow and use cases

-We created fidelity wire frames to plan the design and built this into working prototypes to walk through with the team.
-Low fidelity wire frames brought the user flows to life and were then used to create a prototype for testing.
+We created fidelity wireframes to plan the design and built this into working prototypes to walk through with the team.
+Low fidelity wireframes brought the user flows to life and were then used to create a prototype for testing.

 High fidelity wireframes and prototype